One Token to Fool LLM-as-a-Judge: Experiments and Results

-\paragraph{Hacking susceptibility across reward models.} Table~\ref{tab:merged-five} presents the false positive rates (FPRs) elicited by ten ``master keys'' across models and datasets.
-It is evident that \textbf{general-purpose LLMs}, including widely trusted models such as GPT-4o, Claude-4, and GPT-o1, are \textbf{surprisingly susceptible} to minimal responses.
+Table~\ref{tab:merged-five} presents the false positive rates (FPRs) elicited by ten ``master keys'' across models and datasets.
+It is evident that general-purpose LLMs, including widely trusted models such as GPT-4o, Claude-4-Sonnet (denote as Claude 4 in Table~\ref{tab:merged-five}), and GPT-o1, are \textbf{surprisingly susceptible} to minimal responses.
 Specifically, punctuation-only responses (e.g., \emph{``:''}) can induce errors in GPT-4o with up to $35\%$ FPRs.
 Meanwhile, responding \emph{``Thought process:''} leads to FPRs as high as $60-90\%$ in advanced open LLMs such as LLaMA3-70B-Instruct and Qwen2.5-72B-Instruct across all benchmarks.
 Furthermore, we observe that multilingual tokens (e.g., \begin{CJK}{UTF8}{gbsn}\emph{``解''}\end{CJK}) can also frequently trigger false positives, likely due to their benign appearance and common occurrence in diverse QA datasets.

 While specialized RMs generally present better resistance compared to general-purpose LLMs, they still exhibit non-negligible vulnerabilities to ``master keys''.
 For example, General Verifier~\citep{general-reasoner} shows an alarming FPR of $66.8\%$ on the MATH dataset using a naive single blank space.
-In contrast, our \textbf{Master-RM} remains consistently immune to all attacks (i.e., near $0\%$ FPR), validating its robustness.
+In contrast, our Master-RMs remain consistently immune to all attacks (i.e., near $0\%$ FPR), validating its robustness.
+In summary, our results highlight the \textbf{pervasiveness of the hacking phenomenon} and the vulnerabilities of current LLM-as-a-judge systems, even in state-of-the-art commercial models.

-[1]{ \addlinespace[3pt]\rowcolor{gray!25} \multicolumn{12}{c}{\fontsize{12.5}{13}\selectfont\bfseries #1}\\ \addlinespace[1pt]\midrule }
+[1]{ \addlinespace[3pt]\rowcolor{gray!25} \multicolumn{13}{c}{\fontsize{16.5}{18}\selectfont\bfseries #1}\\ \addlinespace[1pt]\midrule }

 \newcolumntype{Z}{>{ \arraybackslash}m{3.6cm}}

 [1]{\textbf{#1}} [1]{\textbf{#1}}

 \newcolumntype{Q}{>{\columncolor{white} \arraybackslash}m{3.2cm}} \setstackgap{L}{0.6pt}